martinring/thesis/src/3-Self-Verification.md

-The home controller has been realized on top of a ZedBoard, which comprises an ARMv7 core running Linux to control a Xilinx FPGA, and which for the purposes of verification has been equipped with a lightweight SAT solver [@Bornebusch2017TowardsLS].
+The home controller has been realized on top of a ZedBoard, which comprises an ARMv7 core running Linux to control a Xilinx FPGA, and which for the purposes of verification has been equipped with a lightweight SAT solver [@light-weight-SAT-solving].
 The obtained results are summarized in this section.
 Furthermore, we also discuss possible ramifications which have to be considered when utilizing the proposed methodology in practice.